DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsection{Problem Definition}

-The objective of this work is to enable \textbf{physically grounded and perceptually coherent 4D immersive experiences} from 360-degree videos by learning to \textbf{generate scene-aware spatial audio}.
-Prior approaches to spatial audio rendering often rely on simplified acoustic assumptions, neglecting critical aspects such as dynamic sound sources, concurrent source interactions, and propagation effects including occlusion, reflections, and reverberation.
-Our framework, \textbf{DynFOA}, directly addresses these challenges by learning from multimodal cues—visual appearance, 3D geometry, and material properties—to synthesize first-order ambisonics (FOA) that faithfully reflect the physical structure and acoustic conditions of the scene~\cite{liu2024audioldm,kreukaudiogen}.
+The objective of our work is to enable physics-informed and perceptually coherent immersive perception experiences from 360-degree videos by learning to generate scene-aware spatial audio.
+Prior approaches \cite{liuomniaudio,kongdiffwave,kim2025visage} to spatial audio rendering often rely on simplified acoustic assumptions, neglecting critical aspects, e.g., dynamic sound sources, concurrent source interactions, and propagation effects including occlusion, reflections, and reverberation.
+Our method directly addresses these challenges by learning from multimodal cues, visual appearance, 3D geometry, and material properties to synthesize FOA that faithfully reflect the physical structure and acoustic conditions of the complex scene.

+During inference, the model inputs the 360-degree video $V$ as the input.
+All scene-aware acoustic features are derived from $V$ via the designed Video Encoder: